datamade/my-reps/README.md

 ## Organizers: reuse our code!

 We built this tool to be open source and easy to repurpose.
-Feel free to copy and reuse the My Reps codebase and customize the messaging and content for your issue.
+Feel free to copy, reuse, and customize the My Reps codebase.

 Here's how to do it:

 #### 1. Fork this repository

-Click the 'Fork' button in the upper right corner of this page to copy it over to your GitHub account.
+Click the 'Fork' button in the upper right corner of this page to copy it to your GitHub account.

 ![Fork this repo](https://help.github.com/assets/images/help/repository/fork_button.jpg)